-We assign a B1 score to DBSA's Operating Environment, which we have recently lowered from Ba3.
-The score is based wholly on our assessment of the (B) Industry Risk of South African industrial and infrastructure lenders, lowered from (Ba), to reflect our expectations of rising industry risks, as DBSA is increasingly focusing on higher-risk segments and clients, in response to its development mandate and the ongoing macroeconomic challenges.
+We assign a B1 score to DBSA's Operating Environment.
+The score is based wholly on our assessment of the (B) Industry Risk of South African industrial and infrastructure lenders, to reflect our expectations of high industry risks, with DBSA focussed on higher-risk segments and clients - in response to its development mandate - and the ongoing macroeconomic challenges.